Colomba di Pasqua is a firm Easter tradition in Italy.

 These days the Colomba comes in a variety of versions with flavours including chocolate, cherry, pear and pistacchio.

-Where are the best places in Rome to buy a Colomba over Easter 2021?
+Where are the best places in Rome to buy a Colomba?

-The definitive list for the best bakeries and pastry shops to buy (even with home delivery) the typical Easter cake comes courtesy of expert restaurant guide Puntarella Rossa.
+The best bakeries and pastry shops to buy the typical Easter cake, according to expert restaurant guide Puntarella Rossa, include favourites such as Roscioli, Panificio Bonci, Casa Manfredi and Le Levain.